GameHackingDotOrg/artemis-ps2-archive/Core_Launcher/README.txt

 	- Final Fantasy 12 PAL (connect to PC, seems to load a few but after that it's BSOD)

- NOTE: About those games which works but not responding to pad combo, those games are using libpad, and I still didn't find the corresponding padRead function in it.
+ NOTE: About those games which works but not responding to pad combo, those games are using libpad2, and I still didn't find the corresponding padRead function in it.